robertfeldt/wasp_SE_course/assignments/2025/musayev_farid/assignment.md

 My main takeaway is the importance of increasing our awareness and understanding of these systems.
 As someone whose interest in mathematics has grown significantly in recent years, I believe it is essential that research continues to thoroughly analyze these complex systems.
 Otherwise, we risk creating massive (synthetic) neural networks that may ultimately be beyond our comprehension.

+## 4. Data Scientists versus Software Engineers

+I agree that there is a clear difference between two disciplines.
+As mentioned in the book, in traditional software engineering, the engineer knows exactly what function needs to be implemented, and this function can often be hard-coded.
+The input to this function is also well understood and carefully studied during problem formulation.
+Additionally, unit tests are designed to continuously verify the correctness of the implementation.

+How is a function implemented in Machine Learning (ML)?
+In this case, we do not know the exact form of the function in advance.
+The primary goal of ML is to learn a function from a set of data points.
+We may have a general idea of what the function should do, but its precise form is unknown.
+Essentially, the engineer has to write software for a function whose form is undetermined.
+This *undetermined* aspect highlights the role and value of the data scientist.
+The nature of the data, the process of learning a function (or a model) from it, its testing and verification are all integral components that are not clearly defined in traditional software engineering.
+All of this now requires a significant amount of mathematics, which would typically be abstracted away in traditional software engineering.

+From my limited experience exploring the job market before starting my PhD, it seemed that most companies were searching for **unicorns**—people capable of designing robust data pipelines, building strong models, and possessing MLOps skills to deploy and continuously monitor those models.M
+At least, that was my impression at the time.
+Why is this the case?
+First, it is cost-effective for companies.
+Second, it is a low-risk investment, as companies (before the LLM boom) were cautious about adopting ML.
+Finally, they hope these unicorns can eventually build strong teams and have a comprehensive understanding of all critical aspects of ML engineering.
+I do not have much information about the current job market, but I believe this pattern may still persist.
+One example is the AI engineer role, which I have encountered several times.

+If we set aside the profit-driven motives of businesses and consider the nature of these roles more deeply, the **T-shaped** approach mentioned in the book offers a good balance between two extremes.
+Both disciplines can learn from each other with the focus on mutual understanding and complementarity rather than replacement.